Reviews

 Image credit: Lenovo

-On the display end, there are not many changes on this laptop compared to the previous generation, Lenovo ThinkPad T14 Gen 1.
-However, the company expunged the TN HD option (1366 x 768) from this display.
+In terms of display, the laptop hasn’t changed much compared to the ThinkPad T14 Gen 1.
+However, the company removed the TN HD option (1366 x 768).

-Nevertheless, this device records a high contrast of 1500:1 and an excellent color reproduction which is quite commendable for an LCD laptop.
-This device also supports an sRGB of 93% which is good enough for simple image editing.
-Of course, this is a business and academic laptop, so it should suffice.
+The device has a high contrast ratio of 1500:1 and excellent color reproduction, which is commendable for an LCD laptop.
+The device also supports 93% sRGB, which is good enough for basic image editing.
+Of course, this is a business and academic laptop, so it should be sufficient.

-On the top bezel, we have an infrared camera with a physical switch.
-When the camera is not in use, users can protect their personal privacy on a physical level because they can swipe to cover the camera.
-Furthermore, since these are infrared cameras, users can also log in by swiping their faces just like using a mobile phone.
-This eliminates the need for a password or a fingerprint sensor.
+The laptop has an IR camera with a physical switch on the top bezel.
+When the camera is not in use, users can protect their privacy on a physical level by swiping to cover the camera.
+In addition, since these are infrared cameras, users can also log in by swiping their faces, just like they would with their phones.
+This eliminates the need for a password or fingerprint sensor.

-The Keyboard of this laptop is a very straightforward ThinkPad style.
-The iconic Little Red nob replaces most of the mouse operations.
-This allows users to easily achieve positioning, selection, and other control functions without leaving the keyboard area.
-The 1.8mm keystroke of the keyboard makes rebounding more comfortable, and the percussion is more rhythmic.
+The keyboard on this laptop continues the ThinkPad style.
+The iconic Little Red nob replaces most mouse actions.
+This makes it easy for users to achieve positioning, selection, and other control functions without leaving the keyboard area.
+The 1.8mm key travel makes rebound more comfortable.

 Lenovo ThinkPad T14 Gen 2 keyboard